Wonderful Wanderings

 2. Grey Street

-As a tea lover and fan of Earl Grey tea, I was happy to learn that this Street is named after the one and only former Prime Minister Earl grey.
-You'll find plenty of pubs and restaurants here, as well as the Theatre Royal and, at the top of the street, Grey's Monument.
+As a tea lover and fan of Earl Grey tea, I was happy to learn that this street is named after the one and only former Prime Minister Earl Grey.
+You'll find plenty of pubs and restaurants here and the Theatre Royal and Grey's Monument at the top of the street.

 3. Grainger Market Newcastle